tranki1/workflows/README.md

 ## More information

-The project was build base on a workflows course from lynda.com
+The personal setup was personalized base on a workflows course from lynda.com